AdobeDocs/marketo.en/help/marketo/getting-started/things-to-know/community.md

 ## Read blog posts {#read-blog-posts}

-This section is full of helpful information from both Marketo Engage Users (including several Champions) and Marketo employees.
+This section is full of helpful information from both Marketo Engage users (including several Champions) and Marketo employees.
 Leave comments at the bottom when you need additional information.

 SCREENSHOT